Gerald Abrahams: Chess career

+congress and was admitted to the Major Tournament after a brief assessment by Edmund Spencer.
+He opened with three consecutive wins before losing to the eventual winner J. A. J. Drewitt and to W. H. Watts.

 In 1933 he was third at Hastings in the British Championship, after Mir Sultan Khan and Theodore Tylor.

 Abrahams was known as a strong blindfold player.
 In 1934 he took on four strong Irish players, playing blindfold, at the Belgravia Hotel in Belfast, winning two games and drawing two.

 In the Anglo-Soviet radio match of 1946 he scored one win and one draw against Viacheslav Ragozin on board 10.

 Author

 Abrahams was the author of several chess books, including Teach Yourself Chess (1948),The Chess Mind (1951), Handbook of Chess (1960), Technique in Chess (1961), Test Your Chess (1963), The Pan Book of Chess (1966), Not Only Chess (1974), and Brilliancies in Chess (1977).